Protection for the Inventive Mind

 Inspired in the #1 Podcast on Goodpods – Intellectual Property Indie Podcasts

-Case Study: How Intellectual Property Runs the Super Bowl Intangiblia™
+Case Study: The Intellectual Property World of Nintendo Intangiblia™

-1. Case Study: How Intellectual Property Runs the Super Bowl
+4. Case Study: How Intellectual Property Runs the Super Bowl

-2. Case Study: Lego’s Playbook For Intellectual Property
+5. Case Study: Lego’s Playbook For Intellectual Property